project-roundtrip/roundtrip/README.md

 # Roundtrip

-You're a wizard and you need to get down to the dungeon.
+You're a wizard and you need to get down to the dungeon in an endless cycle down the staircase.
 Fight your way through different monsters each vulnerable to specific elements.
 Luckily as a wizard you know some spells combining different elements to defeat the monsters.